Otumfuo Nana Osei Tutu II: International engagement

+In August 2019, Otumfuo Nana Osei Tutu II celebrated Akwasidae with members of the Ghanaian community in the United Kingdom during an official visit.
+The event was attended by community leaders and dignitaries, including Ghana’s High Commissioner to the United Kingdom, Papa Owusu-Ankomah.

 On 19 July 2024, Osei Tutu delivered a keynote address at the British Museum in London on the theme "Asante Culture and Heritage" to mark his silver jubilee as Asantehene.

 Heal Komfo Anokye Project

 In November 2023 a restoration project for the Komfo Anokye Teaching Hospital was commenced.
 This is a drive geared towards soliciting for donations with a target of 10 million dollars to rehabilitate the health centre.
 The first stage which was the refurbishment of two wards of the A block was completed in February 2025.